-• According to the new guidance, fully vaccinated individuals do not need to get a COVID-19 test or to quarantine before or after domestic travel, nor do they need to be tested for COVID-19 before departing for international travel.
-They do still need to be tested before returning to the U.S., however.
-Those fully vaccinated do not need to quarantine when they return from international travel, but they should get tested for COVID-19 three to five days after arriving back in the U.S. Everyone should continue to wear masks in public and follow other infection prevention measures, such as frequent handwashing and social distancing.
+• Testing is required for return to the U.S. In order to board a flight to the U.S., both visitors and American citizens must provide documentation of a negative viral test taken within three days of their departure or provide proof that they have recovered from COVID-19.
+Those who are fully vaccinated do not need to quarantine when they return to the U.S. from international locations, but they should get tested for COVID-19 three to five days after arriving back in the U.S. and watch for symptoms, according to the CDC.
+Everyone should continue to wear masks in public and follow other infection prevention measures, such as frequent handwashing and social distancing.

-• The CDC’s guidance for unvaccinated travelers remains unchanged: They should avoid all nonessential travel.
-If they do travel within the U.S., they should get tested for COVID-19 one to three days before departure and again three to five days after returning.
+The CDC still advises against travel unless you are fully vaccinated.
+If those who are unvaccinated do travel within the U.S., they should get tested for COVID-19 one to three days before departure and again three to five days after returning.
 They should stay home and self-quarantine for seven days after travel or 10 days if they don’t get tested at the conclusion of travel.
-The CDC also recommends that unvaccinated people delay international travel until they are fully vaccinated for COVID-19.

 At the Airport

 Passengers are allowed to bring liquid hand sanitizer in containers up to 12 ounces in carry-on bags; previously, liquids could be in containers no bigger than 3.4 ounces.
-And they can board flights with driver’s licenses that expired beginning March 1, 2020, “to use it as acceptable ID at checkpoints for one year after expiration date, plus 60 days after the COVID-19 national emergency.”
+And they are also allowed to board a flight with a driver’s license that expired beginning March 1, 2020, “to use it as acceptable ID at checkpoints for one year after expiration date, plus 60 days after the COVID-19 national emergency.”
 (Some people have been unable to renew their licenses because of the outbreak.)

-And note that you now have until Oct.
-1 before you’ll need a security-enhanced Real ID instead of a regular driver’s license in order to get through airport security.
-The deadline was delayed a year.
+And note that you now have until May 3, 2023, before you’ll need a security-enhanced Real ID instead of a regular driver’s license in order to get through airport security.
+The deadline was recently delayed from Oct.
+1, 2021.

 On the Plane

 The CDC requires passengers and crew to wear masks while boarding and disembarking and during the flight.
-Airlines have also beefed up disinfection procedures and are trying to prevent close contact by boarding passengers from the back of the plane to the front.
-Delta is the only major airline still blocking middle seats to enable social distancing, but it recently announced that the policy will end May 1.
+None of the airlines are still blocking middle seats to enable social distancing.

-All the major U.S. airlines have equipped their planes with high-efficiency particulate air (HEPA) filters that remove at least 99.97 percent of dust, pollen, mold, bacteria and airborne particles as small as 0.3 microns, according to the Environmental Protection Agency.
+All of the major U.S. airlines have equipped their planes with high-efficiency particulate air (HEPA) filters, which remove at least 99.97 percent of dust, pollen, mold, bacteria and airborne particles as small as 0.3 microns, according to the Environmental Protection Agency.
 The CDC concurs, noting in its guidance for travel during the pandemic that “most viruses and other germs do not spread easily on flights because of how air circulates and is filtered on airplanes.”